 Mr. Behar and Mr. Roshan will be joined by other leading figures from the media, business and nonprofit world — on both the corporate board and a board of advisors also in formation — in recognition of the importance of scrupulous corporate governance, consistent with established journalism ethics and standards, and the principle of editorial independence.

 Maer Roshan is an editor, entrepreneur and media executive with a long record of creating and growing successful media businesses.
 As Deputy Editor of New York magazine, features editor of Interview, and Editorial Director of Talk, he developed a wide network of editorial talent and produced hundreds of high-profile articles about politics, pop culture, fashion and business, many of which were optioned for film and TV.
-More recently, he launched a series of acclaimed websites and magazines — Radar, Radaronline.com, Punch!, and TheFix.com — that have attracted millions of readers and won numerous journalism awards.
+In addition, he launched a series of acclaimed websites and magazines — Radar, Radaronline.com, Punch!, and TheFix.com — that have attracted millions of readers and won numerous journalism awards.
 In 2017, he became Editor-in-Chief/Chief Content Officer of FourTwoNine, a media company aimed at thought influencers and cultural leaders of all genders.

-In 2011, Mr. Roshan started Awesome Projects, a consultancy that helps start-ups, advertisers and established media clients produce original content and native advertising across multiple platforms.
-He is currently a Contributing Editor at the Hollywood Reporter and Editorial Director of Tina Brown’s Women in the World, a digital and events venture produced in association with the New York Times.
+Mr. Roshan also runs Awesome Projects, a consultancy he founded in 2001 that helps start-ups, advertisers and established media clients produce original content and native advertising across multiple platforms.
+He is a Contributing Editor at the Hollywood Reporter and Editorial Director of Tina Brown’s Women in the World — a digital and events venture produced in association with the New York Times.
 He has written for New York, the New York Times, the New Republic, Salon, the Advocate, Huffington Post, Details, the Daily Beast and Harper’s Bazaar, among other publications.
 Born in Teheran, Iran, he moved with his family to the United States following the Iranian revolution.